-On-request training can be tailored to take into account any existing knowledge your group has, and the type of technical authoring work you do.
+On-request technical writing training can be tailored to take into account any existing knowledge you have, and the work you’re going to be doing.
 Please contact us for a quote.

-Payment for technical authoring training can be made bank transfer or card.
+Payment for technical writing training can be made bank transfer or card.

 If you’re self-funding your training, you can pay in staged payments, interest-free, over 12 months.